sheadawson/silverstripe-zenvalidator/README.md

 ## Description

-ZenValidator aims to make silverstripe form validation as painless as possible, by allowing configuration of serverside and clientside validation through a simple API.
+ZenValidator aims to make silverstripe form validation as painless as possible, by allowing configuration of serverside and clientside validation through a comprehensive yet simple API.
 [Parsley.js](http://parsleyjs.org/documentation.html) is used for the clientside validation in the frontend.

 ## Validation Constraints